Physical-to-Virtual

-In computing.
-Physical-to-Virtual ("P2V" or "p-to-v") involves the process of decoupling and migrating a physical server's operating system (OS), applications, and data from that physical server to a virtual-machine guest hosted on a virtualized platform.
+In computing, a physical-to-virtual (abbreviated P2V or p-to-v) migration is the process of moving a physical server's operating system (OS), applications, and data to a virtual machine hosted on a virtualized platform.

 Methods of P2V migration

 Manual P2V

 User manually creates a virtual machine in a virtual host environment and copies all the files from OS, applications and data from the source machine.

 Semi-automated P2V

 Performing a P2V migration using a tool that assists the user in moving the servers from physical state to virtual machine.